Evening Students

 1. How can I get some legal experience on my resume while I am working full-time and going to school and perhaps taking care of a family?

-There are many ways you can “network.”
-By far the best way is to participate in the Career Services Mentor Program.
-We do our best to match you with a lawyer mentor who shares your interests; you can even state a preference for someone who attended as an evening student.
-As always, ask Career & Professional Development for help in creating something that works for you.
-We can connect you with opportunities and people who share your interests.
+There are many ways you can network.
+One option is to participate in the Career Services Mentor Program.
+We do our best to match you with a lawyer mentor who shares your interests; you can even state a preference for someone who attended law school as an evening student.
+Ask Career Services for help in creating networking opportunities that works for you.

-3. I want to attend some of the CPDC Panels, but can’t make it during the day, and can’t get there by 5 or 5:15 p.m. for the evening panels - how can I get the information and interact with the presenters?
+3. I want to attend some of the Career Services Panels, but I am unable to attend in person - how can I get the information and interact with the presenters?

-CPDC podcasts or videocasts virtually all of the programs that are offered for students.
-Podcasts are usually available on the Boley Library website within one or two days after the live program.
-In addition, if you are interested in talking to any of the presenters, we are happy to make the call to them and help set you up with that person, so you don’t miss out on the “human interaction” part of the experience.
+Many of the Career Service panels are recorded and/or available over Zoom.
+In addition, if you are interested in talking to any of the presenters, we are happy to help connect you with that person, so you don’t miss out on the human interaction part of the experience.

 4. When should I start thinking about the transition from my non-legal job to a legal job?